WELCOME LETTER

 Who Are We?

-We are the Lake Louise All Mountain Ski Club, passionate about skiing and dedicated to our athletes’ development, having fun & building a community of friends.
+We are the Lake Louise Freeride Ski Club, passionate about skiing and dedicated to our athletes’ development, having fun & building a community of friends.

 Our Mission

-The Lake Louise All Mountain Ski Club is committed to an athlete centered approach.
+The Lake Louise Freeride Ski Club is committed to an athlete centred approach.

 We harness the big mountain terrain of our home at Lake Louise to push limits and overcome boundaries, developing outstanding lifelong skiers.